|

 Photograph Collection, 1939-1969

-19 b & w photo prints and 8 color photo prints
+19 B/W photo prints and 8 color photo prints

 SWCPC 719 E1

 This collection consists of Westminster Presbyterian Church scrapbook materials.
-Also

 Walter Posey was active in Lubbock banking and many other community projects.
-He was
+He

-president of the Chamber of Commerce when Texas Tech was established and was interested in
+1904.
+He was president of the Chamber of Commerce when Texas Tech was

-the mechanization of Texas agriculture.
+established and was interested in the mechanization of Texas agriculture.

 Post, Texas